-- While Area 7 is largely rural every county in the area has either a comprehensive or affiliate OMJ CENTER.
-Further as ODJFS is aware people anywhere in the country can sign on to any State's labor exchange data system and in Ohio they can find the tab for in demand careers and the lists of all the employment programs available in the state.
-Jobseekers can access ohiomeansjobs.monster.com and employers have their own tab in the data system. - All OMJ CENTERs in Area 7 may offer all the allowable WIOA Section 134 activities to customers beginning with basic career services and on to individualized services.
-All the Centers are local WDA Centers, individuals needing a service not provided by a Center may go to another Center in the area for those services as needed.
-Funds are transferred between Centers to respond to demand for services assuring that all customers are provided the services they need. - Area 7 follows State Policy which allows local areas to request rapid response funds when there is a significant closing or layoff.
-When funds are received staff from the local OMJ CENTERs work together with local Wagner Peyser staff going out to employers and talking to employers and affected workers about available services. - The Plan details examples of possible coordinative efforts Area 7 plans to explore with its partners. - Area 7 is largely rural and provides transportation support to participants, as needed.
+- In nearly all the counties, local workforce and welfare work activities are delivered in conjunction with the OMJ Centers. - All OMJ centers are accessible and outfitted to serve individuals differently abled needing workforce services.
+Posters and information are prominently displayed.
+Non-English language learners have access to information in languages familiar to them.
+An EEO Officer is available to address any issues that may arise. - GOWB follows State Policy which allows local areas to request rapid response funds when there is a significant closing or layoff.
+When funds are received staff from the local OMJ Centers work together with local Wagner-Peyser staff (where available) going out to employers and talking to employers and affected workers available services. - The Plan details examples of coordination efforts between GOWB and partners. - GOWB is largely rural and provides transportation support to participants, as needed.
 Individuals needing subsidized childcare receive it though Title XX or TANF.
-Youth and adults needing childcare who are TANF eligible are told to register so that they may receive childcare. - Area 7 coordinates with Community Service Block Grant (CSBG) a onestop partner, with funds administered at the County level for support services particularly emergency assistance for rent, utilities, weatherization and other services for participants. - Neither Wagner Peyser, WIOA, nor our other workforce partners are funded at levels to provide all the services our citizens and residents need.
-In Area 7 we work with our Wagner Peyser partners sharing resources as customers come through our OMJ CENTERs front door, sharing listings as we job develop for our customers and dual enrolling all WIOA participants the OMJ CENTER system.

-To avoid duplication of service resources all Adults and Dislocated Workers WIOA applicants needing a high school credential, English Language acquisition or basic skills remediation are referred to AEFLA programs and providers.
-Once they have gained sufficient skills to either enter the labor force or move to post-secondary training WIOA staff will work with AEFLA providers to encourage and refer adults and dislocated workers back to the OMJ CENTERs for WIOA services including ITA's.
+Youth and adults needing childcare who are TANF eligible are told to register so that they may receive childcare. - The GOWB coordinates with Community Service Block Grant (CSBG), a one-stop partner, with funds administered at the County level for support services particularly emergency assistance for rent, utilities, weatherization, and other services for participants. - Neither Wagner-Peyser, WIOA, nor our other workforce partners are funded at levels to provide all the services our citizens and residents need.
+In GOWB we work with our Wagner-Peyser partner sharing resources as customers come through our OMJ Centers' front doors, sharing listings as we job develop for our customers and dual enrolling WIOA participants in the OMJ Center system. - To avoid duplication of services all Adults and Dislocated Workers WIOA applicants needing a high school credential, English Language acquisition, or basic skills remediation are referred to AEFLA programs and providers.
+Once they have gained sufficient skills to either enter the labor force or move to post-secondary training WIOA staff will work with AEFLA providers to encourage and refer adults and dislocated workers back to the OMJ Centers for WIOA services including ITAs. - The executed cooperative agreements (MOUs) are referenced and available upon request. - The GOWB Consortium of Chief Local Elected Officials have identified Montgomery County as the area's fiscal agent.